apexatoll/aoc-cli/README.md

 To begin using the cli you must first initialise the year directory.

-aoc-cli will intialise within your current working directory, so first create a directory for the year and cd into it
+aoc-cli will intialise within your current working directory, so first create a directory for the year and change directory into it

 ```bash
 mkdir 2020